 From Blue Box to Broadcast News: Chewy is the Answer to Life with Pets

-Strong awareness of Chewy’s flagship service has inadvertently pigeon-holed the brand as a “dog food company”.
+Strong awareness of Chewy’s flagship delivery service has inadvertently pigeon-holed the brand as a “dog food company”.
+Most people know Chewy, but aren’t aware of its broader ecosystem of services, expertise, and support.

-The Modern Pet Parent Dilemma:
+The Modern Pet Parent Problem:

 Over the course of a pet’s life, owners face around